kubevirt/project-infra/github/ci/prow-deploy/README.md

 The option "prefix" is used in staging overlay, but it's not enough as some resources configuration retain the old names.

 ## Testing

-# Prow deployment role

-This role deploys prow in a kubernetes cluster created using kubevirt-ci It contains variables that define a set of manifests to upload to deploy prow, then uses kubernetes_crud role as primary interface with the staging cluster to upload the manifests.

-## Role structure

-    molecule/default

-Contains the main scenario for local or automated testing.

-Beside invoking kustomize, the role performs small setup/cleanup tasks, primarily passing variables around.

-## How to test the role

 The role is tested using molecule.
 Molecule will take care of all the test task.